Sangeeta Shankar

-Sangeeta Shankar (born 12 August 1965 in Banaras) is an Indian classical violinist who performs Hindustani classical music and Fusion music.
-She is the daughter and disciple of the famed violinist N. Rajam.
+Sangeeta Shankar (संगीता शंकर; born 12 August 1965) is an Indian classical violinist who performs Hindustani classical music and fusion.
+She is the daughter and protégé of Padma Vibhushan awarded violinist N. Rajam.

-She has performed internationally and follows the Gayaki Ang technique of reproducing the human voice on the violin.
-She is known for endless improvisation and her left hand technique.
-She has also passed on the tradition to her daughters Ragini Shankar and Nandini Shankar.
-Their musical family also include her husband Shankar Devraj and son-in-law Mahesh Raghvan.
+She has performed internationally and follows the gayaki ang technique of reproducing the human voice on the violin.
+She passed on the tradition to her daughters Ragini and Nandini Shankar.
+Their family includes her husband Shankar Devraj and son-in-law Mahesh Raghvan.

-Education

-Sangeeta Shankar received gold medals with her Bachelor's and Master's degrees, and a Ph.D. in music from Banaras Hindu University.

 Performing career

-She started accompanying her mother at the age of 13, and gave a debut solo performance when she was 16.
-She plays the 'Gayaki Ang', a style often referred to as the 'Singing Violin' that conveys the emotions of a human voice from the violin.
-She has performed all over India and across the globe in various countries.
+Shankar began accompanying her mother at the age of 13 and made her debut solo performance when she was 16.
+She plays the gayaki ang, a style often referred to as the 'singing violin', which aims to convey the emotions of a human voice through the violin.